aln787/ios-mobile-development-101-cwe-materials/curriculum/01-onboarding/02-tools-policies.md

 #### Laptop Policy

-We strongly suggest that everyone use Mac laptops, as most instructors will perform examples in (and use) Mac OS every day.
-In general, instructors will only be able to provide tech support for students with Macs.
-Please see our OS Policy below for further details.

-It is also our experience that students should have laptops with screens of at least 13-inches.
+Due to the necessary tools used in the iOS environment, Macs are required for this workshop.
+We strongly suggest that students bring laptops with screens of at least 13-inches.
 Having an 11-inch (or smaller) screen has been shown to adversely affect student performance.

 #### Operating Systems Policy

-**Mac:** We require students using Mac laptops to be able to run at least Mac OS X 10.8 Mountain Lion or greater. *This rules out some older MacBooks*
+**Mac:** For those with Macs, you’ll need the Mac OS X 10.8.5 or higher, up to 10.11.4 (El Capitan). *This rules out some older MacBooks*

-**PC/Linux:** Students are welcome to bring their own PC or Linux machines, but once again, we **cannot guarantee* tech support for these devices.**

 #### Questions?
 Issues?